 Copper or Plastic Pipes for Radiators?

-Although plastic is a great alternative to copper for general pipework, any pipework that attaches directly to a radiator, I use copper.
+Although plastic is a great alternative to copper for general pipework, for any pipework that attaches directly to a radiator, I use copper.
 Why?
 Two reasons.

 One – Aesthetics